-Specify additional command-lineA list file contains additional command-line options for Version Manager commands.
-Use the @list_file command-line option to direct Version Manager to read a list file before scanning the rest of the command line.
+A list file contains additional command-line options for Version Manager commands.
+Use the $@list_file$ command-line option to direct Version Manager to read a list file before scanning the rest of the command line.

 You can create list files to ease users from having to remember Version Manager command-line options and to standardize the options used.